 Lack of diversity and inequality is stark in our industry.
 How can industry placements be part of addressing disparities?

-The science, technology, engineering and mathematics (STEM) sectors are traditionally male dominated and there has been a lack of opportunity for young people from more disadvantaged backgrounds, and the health sector has a predominantly female workforce.
+The STEM sectors are traditionally male dominated and there has been a lack of opportunity for young people from more disadvantaged backgrounds, and the health sector has a predominantly female workforce.